 Ease of Use – Quickbooks vs. Quicken

 Quicken, as the name suggests, will make your life much simpler with amazing navigational skills.
-It enables online bill payment and connects with number of online accounts, making transactions much easier and simpler.
-In the mobile version, users can simply click photos of the receipts and send across as an attachment.
+It enables online bill payment and connects with a number of online accounts, making transactions much easier and simpler.
+In the mobile version, users can simply click photos of the receipts and send them across as an attachment.
 It’s that easy.

 Reliability – Quickbooks vs. Quicken

 Support teams are not available 24*7 at Quickbooks.
 So if you are passing an entry on weekends, then there will be no one to hear on the other side.
 This is a fatal flaw as cloud companies need to be online throughout the clock.
-Since there is no navigation, there are no knowledge base or video tutorials to help newbies on Quickbooks.
+Since there is no navigation, there is no knowledge base or video tutorials to help newbies on Quickbooks.